koudounasalkis/Subgroup-Analysis-in-Speech-Models/README.md

 **RQ3.
 Is the performance bias on specific subgroups independent of the model architecture?**

 We adopt the proposed methodology to evaluate the performance enhancement obtained by replacing a particular model architecture with a different one.
 Specifically, we evaluate the performance gaps obtained by replacing the **wav2vec 2.0 base** model with the **HuBERT base** model.
 We show that even when the overall performance increases when one model is adopted instead of another, there can be subgroups where it decreases.
-The following table outlines the performance gap when changing the models’ architecture highlighting the subgroups with the highest performance improvement and the highest decrease
+The following table outlines the performance gap when changing the models’ architecture, highlighting the subgroups with the highest performance improvement and the highest decrease

 | **$Dataset$** | **$Subgroups$** | **$Sup$** | **$gain f$** | **$w2v2-b \, f$** | **$hub-b \, f$** | **$t_{value}$** |
 |:-----------:|:-----------------:|:---------:|:------------:|:--------------:|:--------------:|:--------------:|